Aryainguz/func-utils/README.md

 ---

+### `distributedPriorityQueue` Utility

+A utility for managing tasks in a distributed priority queue, ensuring that tasks with higher priorities are processed before those with lower priorities.
+This is ideal for managing task execution in microservices, where critical tasks need to be processed first.

+#### Features:

+- Uses Min-Heap to prioritize tasks.
+- Redis-backed for distributed task management.
+- Asynchronous, non-blocking operations.
+- Tasks are stored with a TTL (time-to-live) to ensure timely processing.

+---

 ## Description

 These utilities help manage function executions efficiently, improve system resilience, and handle failures gracefully. **Debouncing** waits for a period of inactivity before executing a function, **Throttling** ensures that a function is only executed at regular intervals, **Circuit Breakers** prevent cascading failures, **Rate Limiting** controls request rates, **Logging** helps debug, and **Saga Pattern** ensures reliable distributed transactions.